After you've created your will and an estate plan, you'll most likely need to revisit them at key points in your life as your circumstances change.

 Review absolutely everything.
 The people in your life are changing.
 So must your estate plan.
 You need a new will altogether because in most states a divorce automatically revokes the provisions of a will that apply to a former spouse.
 In some states a divorce revokes the entire will.

 You'll want to set up trusts to control the assets you plan to leave your children.
 And revise any living trusts to remove your former spouse as a beneficiary or trustee.
-Do likewise with a durable power of attorney or a living will (see Basics of Family Finance: Parents).
+Do likewise with a durable power of attorney or a living will.
 Plus, unless restricted by a divorce decree, change the beneficiaries on your life insurance, pensions, and IRA.

 5. You Remarry